daichengxin/multiomics-configs/pycls/README.md

 #### Flow
 - Read the CSV file specified by cell_passports.
-- Filter the data to include only rows where model_type is "Cell Line".
+- Filter the data to include only rows where model_type is "Cell Line."
 - Select and rename specific columns.
 - Fill missing values with "no available".
 - Convert the age_at_sampling column to integers where applicable.